Meta's Conversions API integration

 Deduplication

-• event_id - the same ID must be sent from the pixel using API.
-This is especially useful for Purchase events, where an order ID or transaction ID might be used as an event_id that enables the deduplication.
+• Event ID: Send the same ID from the pixel using API.
+This works especially well for purchase events, where you can use an order ID or transaction ID as the event_id for deduplication.

-• deduplication using FBP parameter - set up automatic tracking of FBP (see above), webhook presets will automatically send FBP parameter with each API request - most of the events get deduplicated using this way.
+• FBP parameter deduplication: Set up automatic FBP tracking (see above).
+Webhook presets automatically send the FBP parameter with each API request, and most events get deduplicated this way.

 Limitations

-• The access token is exposed in the webhook endpoint URL field
+• The access token appears in the webhook endpoint URL field.

-• Although Conversion API supports sending the external_id parameter to identify customers using external IDs (such as cookie or CRM IDs), our Facebook Ads retargeting does not support creating audiences based on External ID.
+• Although Conversions API supports sending the external_id parameter to identify customers using external IDs (like cookie or CRM IDs), our Meta ads retargeting doesn't support creating audiences based on external_id.